PLaRoche/ryannielson.github.io/_posts/2013-12-11-removing-turbolinks-from-a-ruby-on-rails-4-project.md

 ---
 layout: post
-title: Remove Turbolinks from a Ruby on Rails 4 Project
+title: Removing Turbolinks from a Ruby on Rails 4 Project
 description: "A short guide to removing Turbolinks from a Ruby on Rails 4 project manually or with the help of a gem."
 tags: [ruby on rails, web]
 image: